OSGeo/OSGeoLive-doc/en/quickstart/udig_quickstart.rst

   .. image:: ../../images/screenshots/800x600/udig_QuickstartCountriesMap.jpg

+..
+Writing Tip:
+  Notes are used to provide descriptions and background information without getting in the way of instructions.
+Notes will likely be rendered in the margin in some printed formats.

 .. note::
    One of the most common questions asked when uDig is considered for an organization is how much memory the application uses.
 Unlike most GIS applications uDig can get by with a fixed amount of memory.
 The above shapefile is not loaded into memory, we have a policy of keeping data on disk and drawing data like this shapefile onto the screen as needed.

+..
+Writing Tip:
+  Tips are used to provide extra useful information, and will likely be rendered in the margin in some printed formats.

 .. tip:: You can also drag and drop shapefiles directly into the uDig application!